ansible/terraform-provider-aap/README.md

 To release a new version of the provider:

-1. Run `go generate` to regenerate docs
+1. Run `tfplugindocs generate` to regenerate docs [tfplugindocs installation guide](https://github.com/hashicorp/terraform-plugin-docs?tab=readme-ov-file#installation).
 2. Commit changes
 3. Push a new tag (this should trigger an automated release process to the Terraform Registry)
 4. Verify the new version is published at https://registry.terraform.io/providers/ansible/aap/latest